aleph2c/miros/doc/batterychargingexample.rst

 device work, but that is where his expertise stops.
 We need to manage which of the control strategies are applied, and what their goals are.

 Let's pack this new knowledge into our pictures.
 Let's start with the data model.
-We want to attach it to our statechart so that our statechart can use it:
+We want to attach it to our statechart so that our statechart can use
+it:

 .. image:: _static/three_stage_charging_chart_2_data.svg
     :target: _static/three_stage_charging_chart_2_data.pdf
     :align: center

-We talk to the electrical engineer again and he says, "What are those diamond arrows?"
-You answer, it's just a way of saying one class has an attribute of another class.
+We talk to the electrical engineer again and he says, :new_spec:`What are those diamond arrows?`  You answer, it's just a way of saying one class has an attribute of another class.
 For instance the ``battery_spec`` in the ``ChargerParameter`` class is a ``BatterySpecificInformation`` class.
 You leave the ``BatterySpecificInformation`` class on the picture so you can see what it's attribute names are.

-"It seems kind of complicated, can you just show me in code?"
+:new_spec:`It seems kind of complicated, can you just show me in code?`

 .. code-block:: python